- 1. Convert Videos to FCP+

 Step 2 Select ProRes as an Output Format.

-Click and open the Output Format menu from the bottom of the Video Converter window, go to the Editing tab from the top, select ProRes from the left pane of the menu, and select your preferred resolution the right (Same as a source here).
+Click and open the Output Format menu from the bottom of the Converter window, go to the Editing tab from the top, select ProRes from the left pane of the menu, and select your preferred resolution on the right.

 Step 3 Manage Destination Location and Export to ProRes.

-Choose a destination location to save the ProRes file to (or leave the File Location folder selected) in the Output field from the bottom of the window, and click Convert to export the video to ProRes; Premiere Pro can edit for final distribution.
+Choose a destination location to save the ProRes file to (or leave the File Location folder selected) in the Output field from the bottom of the window, and you can enable the High Speed Conversion to convert your video at high speed without quality loss.
+Finally, click Convert to export the video to ProRes; Premiere Pro can edit for final distribution.

 Adobe Premiere has a built-in export feature that can transcode footage to Apple ProRes Premiere Pro can use for editing.
 However, there are many settings and options you need to check and modify before starting with the conversion.
 On the other hand, the Mac version of Wondershare UniConverter makes such things way easier by allowing you to select a preset that has all the settings already configured according to the Premiere ProRes codec.